 The testing was biased to "recognized environmental conditions" (RECs) based on the findings of the Phase I ESA.
-Example: A test boring and groundwater sample were collected from the former UST area.
-This is standard practice when conducting a Phase II ESA.
+For example, in accordance with standard practice when conducting a Phase II EAS, a test boring and groundwater sample were collected from the former UST area.

 I know I once proposed that an engineer had to be designated to explain why they picked it.
 And then who selected and what were the actual findings?
 Because when I read phrases, and I haven't seen the test data, but I saw something about well, you know, some areas are within reach, some are not, there are some things that are mostly it's okay, there are hydrocarbons, the question is you need more than that.
+(Board Member Neufeld, Public Hearing, April 1, 2021)